All-Star Charlie Morton Ks 12, Rays beat Orioles 6-3

 Brandon Lowe had three hits and drove in two for the Rays before leaving the game in the sixth with a leg contusion.

-Lowe’s 16th home run drove in the game’s first run, and his two-out single in the third regained a 2-1 lead for the Rays after Davis’ homer.
+Lowe’s 16th home run brought in the game’s first run, and his two-out single in the third regained a 2-1 lead for the Rays after Davis’ homer.
 Before leading off the Tampa Bay sixth with another single, Lowe fouled a pitch off his right leg.
 He was lifted for a pinch-runner after limping to first base.

+“It’s not the first time I hit a foul ball of my shin,” said Lowe, on crutches after the game although X-rays were negative.
+“It happens.
+But I figured it had subsided, and I didn’t expect it to hurt as much when I ran.”

 Avisail Garcia’s two-run single made it 4-1 in the sixth, and Tommy Pham made it 6-1 with a two-run double in the seventh.

 Asher Wojciechowski, making his first start for Baltimore, pitched into the sixth inning, giving up four runs and five hits while striking out six.
 It was the first major league start since Aug.
-13, 2017 for the 30-year-old right-hander.
+13, 2017 for the 30-year-old right-hander, and the second straight night in which the Orioles started a pitcher for the first time this season.

+Asked if Monday’s starter Tom Eshelman and Wojciechowski were auditioning for full-time roles, Hyde replied: “We’ve got 25 auditions.
+We’ve got 25 guys that are auditioning.
+Yeah, everybody’s on the club is auditioning for their career.”

 Davis’ opposite-field home run in the third was the first hit off Morton.
 It was Davis’ first homer since May 12.